Azure-Labs-IT/Lab-2-Azure/README.md

 </p>

 <p align="center">
 Choose an Ooperating System(OS) your Virtual Machine will be using.
-If the virtual Machine is for personal use I would suggest choosing an operating system you are used to, for me that would be Windows but it may differ from person to person.
+If the Virtual Machine is for personal use I would suggest choosing an operating system you are used to, for me that would be Windows but it may differ from person to person.
 Alternatively you can choose a different OS as practice to familairize yourself with that Operating System and it's shortcuts and overal functionality:  <br/>
 <img src="https://github.com/Azure-Labs-IT/Lab-2-Azure/blob/main/5%20Choose%20OS%20version%20for%20VM%20under%20image%20options.png" height="80%" width="80%" alt="Choose OS for VM"/>
 <br />
 <br />